iry47/PersonalWebsite/README.md

 # PersonalWebsite
-My first project and marketing tool.
+A personal project and marketing tool.

 ## Why?